emtrion/elbe-gui/README.md

 First Steps:
-* At first you are asked to specify an elbe and an initVM
+* At first you are asked to specify a path to elbe and to an existing initVM
 * to create a new project go to *File->New->New Project*, fill the wizard and confirm
 * to add a xml file to your project you can either import one by going to *File->Import* or create a new one by going to *File->New->New* XML
 * you can now edit the xml in the editor